Last Updated on May 13, 2023

 Hold on to your bonnet… MASTERPIECE on PBS has announced that “Tom Jones,” a new romantic British period drama, is on the way for the spring of 2023!
 If ever a novel were ready-made for a series, it’s this mammoth tale about a foundling taken in by a wealthy country squire.

 To help keep this site running: Willow and Thatch may receive a commission when you click on any of the links on our site and make a purchase after doing so.

 The upcoming TV miniseries reimagines Henry Fielding’s literary classic, The History of Tom Jones, A Foundling.
 The story has delighted and scandalized readers since it was first printed in 1749.

 Gwyneth Hughes, “Tom Jones” Executive Producer, assures us that the new production is “a classic adaptation with a wise soul and a great big smile on its face.”
-Read on for up-to-date casting news, first photos, and more; “Tom Jones” premieres on PBS MASTERPIECE in 2023.
+Read on information about the period drama, to watch the trailer, and more.

 MASTERPIECE, ITV and Mammoth Screen (Victoria, Poldark) have partnered on a four-part television mini-series based on Henry Fielding’s classic novel.